Rainforest Shaman: The Eagle and Condor Series

 If you know you’re going to want to read Rainforest Shaman, you can save 50% off the cover price by pre-ordering it now.

 Or start with a few excerpts from the second draft of the story below.

 Shortly after returning from my research and personal healing journey from the rainforest of Ecuador, I began my next novel, book 5 of the Zak Bates Eco-adventure series with the working title of Rainforest Shaman.
-Here are now two scenes showcasing one of the main new characters, Iya.
-(If you’ve already read the first scene, just scroll down to the new one, and remember, they are both rough drafts.
+Here are multiple scenes showcasing one of the main new characters, Iya.
+(If you’ve already read the first scene, just scroll down to the next one, and remember, they are all rough drafts.
 Still, I would enjoy your feedback on them.